Petro31/easy-time-jinja/README.md

 # Easy Time

 Tired of getting help performing math with time?
-Look no furhtur.
+Look no further.
 This Template extension for home assistant makes time easy calculations easy!

 # Installation